Download general terms and conditions in pdf format

 d. the price including all taxes of the product, service or digital content; where applicable the delivery costs; and the method of payment, delivery or performance of the distance contract;

-e. the requirements for terminating the agreement if the agreement has a duration of more than one year or is indefinite;
+e. the requirements for terminating the agreement if the agreement has a duration of more than one year or is of indefinite duration;

 f. if the consumer has a right of withdrawal, the model withdrawal form.